Tweetie Pie: Production

 In 1945, Bob Clampett, the original creator of Tweety, conceived the idea for a fourth cartoon in which he is paired with Friz Freleng's Sylvester the Cat.
 This proposed cartoon, tentatively titled Fat Rat and the Stupid Cat, aimed to be the first collaboration between Sylvester and Tweety.
 However, Clampett's departure from Warner Bros. in May led to the cancellation of the project during pre-production.
 His final Tweety cartoon, A Gruesome Twosome, was released a month later.
 Meanwhile, Freleng took a liking to Clampett's bird character, but would redesign Tweety with a coat of yellow feathers, and smaller feet.
 The production of Tweetie Pie would begin in June 1945.

 According to the documentary Friz on Film, producer Edward Selzer initially prevented Freleng from using Tweety for his new short, as he felt that pairing him with Sylvester was impractical.
 Instead he insisted that Freleng use the woodpecker from Peck Up Your Troubles, thinking he was it was a better adversary.
 Freleng's insistence on using Tweety led to a confrontation in which he threatened Selzer to make the cartoon himself before storming back home.
 Selzer eventually relented later that night, allowing the collaboration.
 The resulting film earned Warner Bros.
 Cartoons its first Oscar, an accolade initially accepted by Selzer and later inherited by Freleng after Selzer's passing in 1970.

 This successful pairing cemented Tweety and Sylvester as a popular duo, ensuring their continued partnership in subsequent appearances due to their substantial star power.
 However, Sylvester also featured in numerous shorts without Tweety, notably in the Hippety Hopper series alongside Sylvester Jr., directed by Robert McKimson.
 Additionally, Sylvester appeared alongside Speedy Gonzales in cartoons supervised by both Freleng and McKimson, earning another Oscar in 1955 for their collaboration.

 Home media

 Although the cartoon was re-released into the Blue Ribbon program in 1955, the cartoon's original titles are known to exist.
 When re-released, like most Merrie Melodies at the time, the original ending bullet titles were kept.
 On the following sets, the Blue Ribbon re-release print is available.
-The original titles were found in 2011 and it is unknown if Warner Bros. is aware of their existence, since the Platinum Collection set released in 2012 still had the Blue Ribbon titles.
+The original titles were found on a black-and-white print in 2011, but all future releases still had the Blue Ribbon titles as Warner Bros. does not restore black-and-white prints.